Lesson video

 So as an example, I've written an answer here as well.

-Let's read on the screen here.
+Let's, let's read on the screen here.

 So I said the biggest threat the Byzantine Empire faced was problems from outside of the empire.

-Additionally, they could not rely on their Christian allies for help because of the Great Schism.
+Additionally, they could not rely on their Christian allies for help because of the great schism.

-All right, let's summarise today's lesson.
+Right, let's summarize today's lesson.

-So after the Western Roman Empire collapsed, the Eastern Roman Empire became the Byzantine Empire with its capital in Constantinople.
+So after the Western Roman Empire collapsed, the Eastern Roman empire became the Byzantine Empire with its capital in Constantinople.

 The Byzantines thought of themselves as carrying on the Roman Empire.